 While the availability of traditional funds may be delayed, take advantage of this time to strengthen your application with these tips, and be ready to hit the ground running.

-1. Identify the desired project
+1. Identify your desired project

 - What is the “need” for the project – the challenge it might solve?
-(Infrastructure improvements?
-Park upgrades?
-Trail connections?
-A marketing study to attract new businesses to Main Street?)

 - What are your goals and objectives?